Howie Richmond: Entry into music publishing (1945–1949)

 In late June 1949, Richmond teamed up with H. Z. Roland, lyricist Carl Sigman, disk jockey Gene Rayburn and British musician Billy Whitlock to form a music publishing company.
 The purpose of the new venture was to publish Sigman and Rayburn's new lyrics to the song "Scotch Hot, Hopscotch Polka", which had been composed and recorded in England by Whitlock for British Decca Records.
-Richmond was not originally one of the partners in the company, but instead was to handle the publicity.
+Richmond was not originally one of the partners in the company, but was brought in to handle the publicity.
 Named Cromwell Music, Inc., the company setup in an office at 119 West 57th Street in New York and affiliated itself with the performance rights organization American Society of Composers, Authors and Publishers.
 "Hop-Scotch Polka" was officially published on July 6, 1949 and was quickly recorded by Guy Lombardo for Decca Records, Art Mooney for M-G-M Records, The Three Suns for RCA-Victor and Bill Gale for Columbia Records; it was a hit.

 In September 1949, Bob Baumgart was hired as Cromwell Music's East Coast contact man.
 In October 1949, Bob Stern was hired as West Coast contact man and Saxie Dowell for the Midwest, based in Chicago.
 In November, Lucky Wilber replaced Bob Stern for West Coast representation.
 Cromwell Music followed up with the No. 1 hit "Music!
 Music!
-Music!", written by Stephan Weiss and Bernie Baum, and recorded by Teresa Brewer.
+Music!", written by Stephan Weiss (Note: Stephan Rudolph Weiss (17 August 1899 Vienna, Austria – 13 August 1984 Zürich, Switzerland); also spelled Stefan Weiß.) and Bernie Baum, and recorded by Teresa Brewer.

 Founding of Cromwell Music and early successes (1949–1951)

-In early February 1950, Richmond bought out Cromwell Music's interests from H. Z. Roland and Carl Sigman and became sole owner of the firm.
-Richmond rapidly expanded and formed several other publishing imprints, affiliated with both ASCAP and BMI.
-In June 1950, he formed his second music publishing company, Spencer Music, Inc., which was named after his middle name and affiliated with Broadcast Music, Inc. Richmond was General Professional Manager, Peter Kameron was named Professional Manager and Lucky Wilber West Coast Representative of Spencer Music.
-Richmond's offices then moved to a bigger location at 129 West 52nd Street in New York.
+In early February 1950, Richmond bought out H. Z. Roland's and Carl Sigman's interests in Cromwell Music and became sole owner of the firm.
+Richmond rapidly expanded the company and formed several other publishing imprints, affiliated with both ASCAP and BMI.
+In June 1950, he formed his second music publishing company, Spencer Music, Inc. (the company name was his middle name), and affiliated with Broadcast Music, Inc. He named Peter Kameron as professional manager and Lucky Wilber as West Coast representative of Spencer Music.
+He also moved his offices to a bigger location at 129 West 52nd Street in New York.